tokenspice/tokenspice/README.md

 Before making changes, we recommend having a better understanding of how the system works.
 Which brings us to...

-## TokenSPICE Models
+## Schematics

-These are the models for simulating Ocean Market.
+Schematics to simulate Ocean Market.
+We've kept them in the context of system-level design (Web3 Sustainability Loop).

 ### Status quo model